kaaengine/kaa/docs/tutorial/part01.rst

 virtual resolution, the engine will stretch the game's frame buffer (actual draw area).
 If you run it in a window smaller than declared virtual resolution, the engine will shrink it.

-Let's test this feature by declaring window size different than a virtual resolution.
+Let's test this feature by declaring window size different than the virtual resolution.
 Let's also tell the renderer to paint the frame buffer with a different color so we can see the results.

 Add the following imports to your code: